-- If the alarm is located outside the bedroom or on a different floor, it may not wake up a sound sleeper. - The use of alcohol or drugs may also impair one's ability to hear the smoke alarm.
+- Smoke alarms cannot provide an alarm if smoke does not reach the alarm.
+Therefore, smoke alarms may not sense fires starting in chimneys, walls, on roofs, on the other side of a closed door or on a different floor. - If the alarm is located outside the bedroom or on a different floor, it may not wake up a sound sleeper. - The use of alcohol or drugs may also impair one's ability to hear the smoke alarm.
 For maximum protection, a smoke alarm should be installed in each sleeping area on every level of a home. - Although smoke alarms can help save lives by providing an early warning of a fire, they are not a substitute for an insurance policy.
-Home owners and renters should have adequate insurance to protect their lives and property.
+Homeowners and renters should have adequate insurance to protect their lives and property.